-The Remuneration Committee ("RemCo") is responsible for formulating the remuneration policy and the remuneration framework, and recommending such to the Board of CQS Management Limited, the Governing Body, and the boards and governing bodies of other CQS entities within the Group.
-The Board of CQS Management Limited oversees the governance framework to ensure that remuneration arrangements are consistent with, and promote, effective risk management.
+RemCo is responsible for formulating the remuneration policy and the remuneration framework, and recommending such to the ManCo.
+ManCo oversees the governance framework to ensure that remuneration arrangements are consistent with, and promote, effective risk management.

 In particular, RemCo will: